How to Connect Google Docs to ChatGPT (6 Methods Compared)

 Comparison Table: Which Method Should You Use?

-Now that you've seen all four methods, here's how to choose:
+Now that you've seen all six methods, here's how to choose:

 Choose ChatGPT Native Connector If: